 What do each of these categories mean?

-Payment History (35% of your score) concerns whether or not you make your payments on time.
+(35% of your score) concerns whether or not you make your payments on time.
 This includes both revolving loans and installment loans.
-Think of revolving loans as things you need to pay regularly because you regularly accumulate debt.
-For instance, credit card debt.
+Revolving loans are things you need to pay regularly like credit card debt.
 Installment loans are for one-time purchases that you pay off gradually over time.
 For example, student loans and mortgages.
 Both revolving and installment loans are equally important to your payment history.

-Amount Owed (30% of your score) is about how much of your available credit has been used.
-So, if your credit limit is $6,000 and you spend $5,999.99 every month, then that could be a red flag.
+(30% of your score) is about how much of your available credit has been used.
+So, if your credit limit is $6,000 and you spend $5,999.99 every month, then that could be a red flag for a lender.
 Err on the side of spending less.
 Don’t max out any of your cards.
 Or if you spend more, try to pay off your balance as quickly as possible.
-Otherwise, this may indicate that you cannot hold onto your money or manage debt well.
-FICO recommends an average credit utilization ratio of less than 6%, with 3 accounts carrying balances and less than $3,000 owed on revolving (credit card) accounts.
+Otherwise, this may indicate that you do not manage debt well.
+FICO recommends an average credit utilization ratio of less than 6%, with 3 accounts carrying balances and less than $3,000 owed on revolving accounts.

-New Credit (10% of your score) deals with opening new accounts.
+(10% of your score) deals with opening new accounts.
 However, this doesn’t mean that opening a bunch of new accounts will improve your credit.
-In fact, it may seem like you’re in a financially precarious situation and need quick access to lots of credit.
+In fact, it may make it seem like you’re in a financially precarious situation and need quick access to lots of credit.
 Opening a new account will also have the negative side effect of lowering your average account age.

 Who Collects This Data?

-There are 3 U.S. credit reporting bureaus: Experian, TransUnion, and Equifax.
-While there are many personal finance companies like Credit Karma that can do a soft pull, only the 3 credit bureaus above can do a hard pull.
+There are three U.S. credit reporting bureaus: Experian, TransUnion, and Equifax.
+While there are many personal finance companies like Credit Karma that can do a soft pull, only the three credit bureaus above can do a hard pull.

-- Soft pull/inquiry: This will NOT affect your credit and will give you a good idea of your credit score.
+- Soft pull: This will NOT affect your credit and will give you a good idea of your credit score.

-- Hard pull/inquiry: This WILL affect your credit.
-Used for more official purposes.
+- Hard pull: This WILL affect your credit and is used for more official purposes.

-If you are unsure whether something requires a hard or soft inquiry, then ask!
+If you are unsure whether something requires a hard or soft inquiry, then ask.
 At the end of the day, it’s your credit being impacted.
-For more information, feel free to reach out to us anytime!
+For more information, feel free to reach out.